 Code of conduct for working with subjects

-We respect the individuals that collaborate with us to provide us with the data on which our science relies, regardless of their species.
+We respect the individuals who collaborate with us to provide us with the data on which our science relies, regardless of their species.
 Their well being is of utmost importance, and we take extra care when we are fully responsible for them (i.e., when conducting behavioral choice tests in captivity).

-My commitment to conducting rigorous science
+My commitment to conducting rigorous research

 Before joining my lab, please take a look at my publishing ethics in the previous paragraph.
 If you are happy to publish according to these ethics on our collaborative projects, then feel free to contact me about the potential to work together.

 Occasionally it happens that I became part of a research project before I adopted my current publishing ethics.
 In these cases, I do not pressure collaborators to publish in particular journals (the bullying stops here).
-If these collaborators would like to publish the research in a journal that I am not willing to submit to, I will remove myself as a co-author.
+If these collaborators would like to publish the research in a journal that I am not willing to submit to, I remove myself as a co-author.

 It is important that all authors on a paper deserve the credit.
 I follow the ICMJE guidelines for determining when co-authorship is warranted.